danielshulee/GEISHA-Image-Search/README.md

 This solution uses deep learning to compare and query images.

 As defined above, the two relevant features of an embryo image are its stage and staining in anatomical locations.
 Thus, any search or comparison must take these features into account.
-To do so without manual specification (which represents the previous method of search), GEISHA Image Search utilizes deep learning to automatically extract the stage and anatomical locations of input images.
+To do so without manual specification (which represents the previous method of search), GEISHA Image Search utilizes deep learning to automatically extract the stained stage and anatomical locations of input images.

 Specifically, two deep learning models (or networks) are trained using the entire Geisha database to predict the stage and location information for a given embryo image.
 These prediction models, after being exposed to a signifcant amount of embryos, are able to accurately determine the stage and stained locations of new embryos, including ones from other databases or those with staining artificially drawn.

 The solution framework is below.
+Two trained models exist which predict on an input embryo's stage and the locations in which expression is observed.
+Every existing image in the database has already been analyzed by the models, and these results are saved and referenced during search queries.

-Upon receiving an input embryo image, the trained models determine the embryo's stage and the locations in which expression is observed.
-With this information, the embryo is compared with all the other embryos in the database.
-The embryos within Geisha are ranked by similarity with the input embryo and returned to the user.
+During a search query, the models analyze an input image and compares its stage and stained locations with all the other embryos in the database.
+The embryos within Geisha are ranked by similarity with respect to the input embryo and returned to the user.

 <img src='img/concept-map.png' width='500'>

 Project Organization
 ------------